Master Guitar Fingerpicking Patterns: A comprehensive guide

-Let’s get started by reviewing the symbols used for fingerpicking.
+Let’s get started by reviewing the symbols used in fingerpicking notation.

 Fingerpicking symbols explained

-For the fingerpicking examples used in this lesson, we’ll use the following symbols for your picking hand:
+For the fingerpicking examples used in this lesson, we’ll use the following symbols:

 P : thumb finger